 He raised an inquiring brow.

 “You’re bringing joy to children all over the world,” she continued.
 “Just like Nick did before you.
 And for that, I love you even more.
+From Captain Scarlet to Father Christmas...
+That's quite a promotion you've got.
 But me, I stay here and wait… for an eternity, it would seem.
 And I think of all those children… those without parents.
 Especially those in need.
 You get to pass some time with them.
 It’s like they’re your children.
 You’re – their father.”

 “They’re your children too,” he remarked, stroking her hand gently.
 “You’re Mother Christmas, after all.”

 She almost scoffed.
-“I’m Mother Christmas – but Mother Christmas always fades in the shadow of her husband.”
+“I’m Mother Christmas – but Mother Christmas always fades in the shadow of her husband.
+And let's face it, Santa Claus cast a very big shadow.”

-“Never.”
-Scarlet kissed her hand, and then leaned to kiss her on the lips.
-“I thought there was something amiss with you – You should have told me all that earlier.”
+“Darling, you should never stand in my shadow.”
+Paul kissed her hand, and then leaned to kiss her on the lips.
+“I thought there was something amiss with you – You should have told me earlier how you really felt about all this.”

 “You were too happy – I didn’t want to spoil it all.”

 She opened her eyes wide.
 “On the tour?
-But Mother Christmas never… It’s not tradition…”
+I admit...
+I thought about it.
+But Mother Christmas never… It’s not tradition.”

 She giggled.
 “You mean it?”